Lewis Wyman Griffin, Jr.

 well as providing all the physical hardware needed to support our

-Since our initial collaboration in April 1998, Warren has taken an
+Since our initial collaboration in April 1998, Warren took an

 interest in Culpepper research, and much of the new content at our web

-site in the last few years is the result of Warren's efforts.
+site until 2014 was the result of Warren's efforts.

 For instance, Warren took an interest in the early English

-Culpeppers, and he is now our expert on these early lines.
-He has
+Culpeppers, and he became an expert on these early lines.
+He

 visited many of the old manors in England, which our Culpepper relatives

-As of January 2004, Warren Culpepper was kind enough to take over
+As of January 2004, Warren Culpepper took over

 responsibility for the Culpepper mailing list, as well as assuming duties for